Validity period of a safety data sheet

 The issue date of the safety data sheet must be indicated on the first page.

-Employers and manufacturers are responsible
+Employers and suppliers are responsible

 In conclusion